Chocolate Syrup – FIVE ingredients!

 Remove from heat and stir in vanilla extract.

 Cool and store in the fridge, ready and waiting to be drizzled on all our favorite things!

 How to make this chocolate syrup your own:

-- This syrup is great in coffee drinks or cocktails that use a coffee or a chocolate base, like kahlua and cream or a chocolate martini made with vodka, chocolate sauce, and amaretto, cream, and Irish cream.
+- Add it to coffee drinks.
+This syrup is great in coffee drinks or cocktails that use a coffee or a chocolate base, like kahlua and cream, or a chocolate martini made with vodka, chocolate sauce, and amaretto, cream, and Irish cream.

 Make Ahead Ideas

-This recipe is great to make ahead, since it’s better after it cools.
+This recipe is great to make ahead.
+It’s better if it has a chance to cool a bit.
 Plan to make it the day before you want to use it and you’ll have it ready to go!

 Store in a covered container in the fridge.
 We like to keep it in a squeeze bottle.
 It will keep for a few weeks in your fridge.